Spinal Injections for Back Pain

 Stem cells are undifferentiated cells that haven't yet been put to a specific purpose.
 They may become another type of cell in the future, but in their current state they merely have potential.
 This, combined with their ability to repair other cells, gives them the potential to repair other damaged part of the body and take on an important role in pain management.

-Two types of stem cell therapy offered are amniotic tissue therapy and placental tissue matrix therapy.
+Two types of regenerative medicine therapy offered are amniotic tissue therapy and placental tissue matrix therapy.
 These products are derived from healthy donors at the time of birth, without harming the mother or baby.
 They are medically sterilized and “immune-privileged”, meaning they do not produce an immunologic rejection response.
 When injected into the targeted area at the root cause of a painful condition, these tissues, biologic proteins and growth factors have healing properties that help regenerate tissue, improving pain over the long term.
 Stem cell therapies have a great deal of potential when it comes to dealing with issues like herniated discs or as spinal injections for degenerative disease, but at present should be considered in only limited conditions and patients, and are new, emerging treatments considered “off label” by the FDA.
 While research is still ongoing, it does seem safe to say that this type of procedure will have a huge impact on future treatments.

 What if Spinal Injections Don't Work?